baphil8649/ResistCalc-CLI/README.md

   <img src="https://github.com/baphil8649/ResistCalc-CLI/blob/master/images/resistor-band-color-reference.png">
 </p>

-When reading resistor bands the type of value represented will change depending on the number of color bands applied to the resistor.
+When reading resistor bands, the type of value represented will change depending on the number of color bands applied to the resistor.
 The most common resistors usually have between three and six bands.
 Below is another table that defines how each color band should be defined based on how many bands are given and ultimately tells us how to translate the band colors into an actual resistance value.

 <p align="center">
   <img src="https://github.com/baphil8649/ResistCalc-CLI/blob/master/images/resistor-band-number-reference.png">